 I am not saying you are going to see one, but our boat was in the bay just driving in circles and we didn’t need to be much further from the harbor to spot the first whale.

-Iceland Trip Costs: 7 Essential Tips to Save Money
+7 Essential Tips to Save Money in Iceland

 3) NO NEED TO TIP: Icelanders do not expect you to tip them.
-Especially Americans are so generous on tipping, but you won’t need to plan any additional budget for the tips.
+Especially Americans are so generous with tipping, but you won’t need to plan any additional budget for the tips.